Mathieuherbos/Getflix/README.md

 - Make a new account
 - Password confirmation for security
-- Password complexity for security
+- Password length of 8 char requirements
 - Sign up for premium access
 - A beautiful cat picture